Skip to content

 Medicare has three timing windows that should shape your whole spend plan:

 • AEP (Oct 15–Dec 7) — the loud window.
 Highest intent, highest competition, highest lead cost.
+The AEP marketing playbook for agents sequences how to enter it with a warm list instead of cold spend.

 • T65, year-round — people age into Medicare every single month, at lower acquisition cost and with a longer client lifetime.
+The turning-65 marketing system for Medicare agents works that window month by month.

 The mistake is concentrating 80% of budget into AEP.
 You bid against every carrier and agent at once and your cost per enrolled member balloons.
 The better play is steady Medicare lead generation across the year so AEP becomes a conversion event on a list you already own — not a cold-buying scramble.